 Pin

-Though by no means a successful vegetarian, Elvis was still able to empathise with a cow.
-The idea for this low-tempo hit came to him whilst watching a TV documentary about stray cattle whilst eating a tender sirloin steak.
-Spider Murphy, Elvis’s personal chef/saxophonist, recalls the incident well: ‘I was wheeling an immense steak to The King in the Gracelands TV room whilst playing My Favourite Things on a Selmer Mark VI tenor sax.
+Though by no means a successful vegetarian, Elvis could still empathize with a cow.
+The idea for this low-tempo hit came to him as he watched a TV documentary about stray cattle whilst eating a tender sirloin steak.
+Spider Murphy, Elvis’s personal chef/saxophonist, recalls the incident well: ‘I was wheeling an immense steak to The King in the Gracelands TV room and playing My Favourite Things on a Selmer Mark VI tenor sax.
 The John Coltrane version, not the Julie Andrews one.’

 ‘I gotta say, I’d never been asked that question before, not even by The King.
 Next thing you know he writes some stuff down on a napkin then sticks it in one of those pneumatic vacuum tubes he used for sending messages to the songwriters in the attic.’

 The song was a big hit, even amongst vegans.
-Elvis originally wanted Love Me Tender to form the first part of an ambitious ‘American Beef Trilogy’, but never managed to record the follow-up tracks Love Me Chewy and Love Me Juicy.
+Elvis originally wanted Love Me Tender to form the first part of an ambitious ‘American Beef Trilogy’, but never recorded the follow-up tracks Love Me Chewy and Love Me Juicy.

 Heartbreak Hotel